Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Methodology

-The key idea of our strategy is to assign each user an initial score and dynamically adjust these scores during the selection process.
-Therefore, we could determine the final seed set by considering the spread relation among users.
 Specifically, we first assign each user with a score $\mathcal{Z}_u = LDO_u = d^2_{\mathcal{L}}(\mathbf{x}_u, \mathbf{o}_{\mathcal{L}})$.
 We sort all scores $\mathcal{Z}$ and select the node $c$ with the smallest $\mathcal{Z}_c$ as the first seed user.
 Instead of directly choosing the node with the second lowest $LDO$, the next $w$ nodes in the sorted list are viewed as candidate nodes, where $w$ is the size of a sliding window $W$.
-The $W$ is used to explore a wider range of candidate nodes while maintaining computational efficiency.
+The $W$ is used to explore a broader range of candidate nodes while maintaining computational efficiency.
 We determine the window size $w$ based on $k$ as $w = \beta \cdot k$, allowing it to adaptively adjust its size for different data scales.
 In Algorithm~\ref{alg:ASW}, the sliding window $W$ is implemented by a priority queue $Q$.
 Next, we find the intersection $\mathcal{C}$ of the current seed node's neighbors with the candidate nodes.
 Accordingly, we update the scores of the nodes in $\mathcal{C}$.
 For a user $u \in \mathcal{C}$, the updated score $\mathcal{Z}'_u$ is calculated as:

-Here, $c$ denotes the recently selected node, $d_c$ is the degree of node $c$, and $w_{c,u}$ means the weight between them.
+where, $c$ denotes the recently selected node, $d_c$ is the degree of node $c$, and $w_{c,u}$ means the weight between them.
 Intuitively, a node closer to node $c$ may have a larger spread overlap with $c$, leading to a larger penalty from node $c$ and thus increasing its score.
+The term $\mathcal{Z}_c / d_c$ scales the penalty according to the influence strength of node $c$, thereby propagating the impact of the selected seed to its neighboring candidates.
+Dividing by $d_c$ further adjusts this effect by accounting for the connectivity of node $c$, which helps to avoid excessively large updates and promotes balanced score updates in practice.
 In this way, the candidates' scores in the sliding window will be updated.
 After that, we select the node with the lowest score.
 At each iteration, the chosen node is removed from the window, and the next node from the sorted $LDO$ list is added to the window.
 This process is repeated until $k$ seed users are selected.
-Due to space limitations, the time complexity analysis can be found in Appendix.